Hukasx0/JuiceKeeper/README.md

 ### Charge Threshold
 JuiceKeeper polls your battery level at regular intervals.
 When the charge crosses your threshold (e.g., 79% → 80%), it fires a single notification reminding you to unplug.
 A small hysteresis prevents repeated alerts around the same level.

-### Calibration Mode
+### One-Time Charge to 100%
-For periodic battery calibration, enable "Charge to 100%" to temporarily override your threshold.
+For periodic full charges, enable "Charge to 100% (one-time)" to temporarily override your threshold.
 Once the battery reaches 100%, JuiceKeeper:
 1. Sends a completion notification
 2. Automatically restores your previous threshold
-3. Disables calibration mode
+3. Disables one-time charge mode

 This is a one-time action that doesn't persist across app restarts.